rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 1. In the side menu, go to **Plugin** → **Napalm**.
 2. Click the **Add** button.
-3. `Platform`: Select a platform (e.g.: **junos**)
+3. `Platform`: Select a platform (e.g., **junos**)
 4. `NAPALM driver`: Here is the name of the driver used by Napalm to collect data from devices.
-To see the available drivers, access [Supported Devices](https://napalm.readthedocs.io/en/latest/support/#general-support-matrix).
+To see the available drivers, go to [Supported Devices](https://napalm.readthedocs.io/en/latest/support/#general-support-matrix).
 In this case, we will use **junos**.
-5. `NAPALM arguments` (Optional): Arguments passed when initializing the NAPALM driver.
-Arguments in: [Optional Arguments](https://napalm.readthedocs.io/en/latest/support/#optional-arguments).
+5. `NAPALM arguments`(Optional): Arguments passed when initializing the NAPALM driver.
+Arguments at: [Optional Arguments](https://napalm.readthedocs.io/en/latest/support/#optional-arguments).
 In our case, we will not fill it in.
-6. Click on **Create**.
+6. Click **Create**.

-Ready!
-Now we have the Plataform Config created to access our devices!
+Ready! now we have the Platform Config created for accessing our devices!

 ### :fontawesome-solid-gears: 4.2 Configuring a Device
 To test the Napalm plugin, we need devices to query, for that, we will use the Discovery laboratory [More information](../../../../Laboratórios/Juniper/vJunos/Lab%20Descoberta/index.md).
 Therefore, add at least one device to Netbox.

 #### :material-router-wireless: 4.2.1 Adding the Routers
-1. Clone the laboratory repository:
+1. Clone the lab repository:
 ```bash
 git clone https://git.rnp.br/redes-abertas/labs/-/tree/main/discovery-lab
 ```